saadmk11/try-redis-search-django/README.md

 **Note:** This will also populate the index with existing data from the database

 Now **category objects** will be indexed **automatically** on **Redis** on **create/update/delete** events.

+More Complex Examples Can be found here: https://github.com/saadmk11/redis-search-django

 ### How the data is stored: